BoredOtter/k8s-cluster/README.md

 -  `kubespray`: This directory contains the modefied repo of Kubespray project.

--  `terraform`: This directory contains Terraform configuration files for provisioning infrastructure.
+-  `tofu`: This directory contains OpenTofu configuration files for provisioning infrastructure.

 -  `apps`: This directory contains the Kubernetes manifests for deploying applications.